Serge-Vargo/phased_array_antennas/README.md

   <img src=pics/GratingLobes.png >
 </p>

-Analogously to the Nyquist theorem (or sampling theorem) in the time domain, which states that the sampling frequency needed to reproduce an incoming signal must be at least 2 times higher than the frequency of the signal, space aliasing can occur if antenna elements are placed too far or too close together with respect to the wavelenght of the signal.
+Analogously to the Nyquist theorem (or sampling theorem) in the time domain, which states that the sampling frequency needed to reproduce an incoming signal must be at least 2 times higher than the frequency of the signal, space aliasing can occur if antenna elements are placed too far or too close together with respect to the wavelength of the signal.
 To avoid grating lobes in a linear array, the distance between neighboring antennas should be between half and a full wavelength,

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\lambda /2 < d < \lambda">